cortoproject/script-spec/README.md

 can implement more than one interface.

-When we write out this example in full it becomes apparent that methods, while seemingly different, actually follow the same syntax as other objects (only repeating the class for brevity):
+When we write out this example in full it becomes apparent that methods, while seeming different, actually follow the same syntax as other objects (only repeating the class for brevity):

 ```c++